THE NEW YORK STATE EDUCATION DEPARTMENT

 THE NEW YORK STATE SCHOOL FOR THE DEAF

 An Affirmative Action / Equal Opportunity Employer

-The New York State Education Department’s Office of Education Policy is seeking candidates for a Child Care Aide 1 position in the New York State School for the Deaf.
+The New York State Education Department’s (NYSED) Office of Education Policy is seeking candidates for a Child Care Aide 2 position in the New York State School for the Deaf (NYSSD).
 Duties of this position include, but are not limited to, the following:

-This will be a permanent, non-competitive, 10-month appointment, with the potential of working during the summer school session.
-Fingerprinting through the Federal Bureau of Investigation and the Department of Criminal Justice Services, a background check with the Office of Children and Family Services and clearance from the Justice Center Staff Exclusion List is required for employment.
+This will be a permanent, non-competitive, 12-month appointment.
+Fingerprinting through the Federal Bureau of Investigation and the Division of Criminal Justice Services, a background check with the Office of Children and Family Services and clearance from the Justice Center Staff Exclusion List is required for employment.
 Fees associated with this process are at the applicant’s expense.
 Promotions and transfers may change appointees’ negotiating unit.
 Applicants should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
-This position could be filled on the second or third shift.
-Second shift hours are Monday through Thursday, 2:30pm – 10:30pm, Friday, 6:30am – 2:30pm.
-Third shift hours are Monday through Thursday, 10:00pm to 8:00am.
+Verification of work experience will be required for all candidates at the time of interview.
+The work schedule for this position includes hours of Monday through Thursday, 12:30pm to 10:30pm.

-Applications are accepted on a continuous basis; applicants will be contacted when a vacancy is available.
-Qualified candidates should send a resume and letter of interest with their desired shift (second or third) to the firstname.lastname@example.org (email submissions are preferred).
-You must include the Box number (CCA 1 - Rome) of the position in all correspondence and in the subject line of your email to ensure receipt of your application.
-In order to qualify for the position, when you have current or prior New York State employment, you may be contacted by NYSED Personnel for your social security number to confirm your State employment history.
+Recruitment will continue until the position is filled.
+Qualified candidates should send a resume and letter of interest to email@example.com (email submissions are preferred).
+Your resume must clearly indicate how you meet the minimum qualifications for this position.
+You must include the Box number (ROM-381/00702) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Links to application materials will not be accepted (i.e., Google Docs).
+Your social security number may be required to confirm your eligibility.